After Tooth Extraction

 Home Care After Tooth Extraction

-After tooth extraction, it is important for a blood clot to form to stop the bleeding and begin the healing process.
+After tooth extraction, a blood clot needs to form to stop the bleeding and begin the healing process.
 That’s why we ask you to bite on a gauze pad for 20 minutes after the appointment.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 20 minutes.
 You may have to do this several times.

 After the tooth is extracted you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 The swelling usually subsides after 48 hours.
 Use pain medication as directed.
 Usually whatever you would normally take for a headache will be sufficient to manage any discomfort.
 Call the office if the medication doesn’t seem to be working.
 Worcester MA Oral Surgery Office Phone Number 508-799-2550